Case Study: Radar Tactics Didn't Work This Time!

 - sign three original copies of the Trial by Declaration form, which he downloaded from the TicketBust site

-- Sign the TicketBust Engagement Letter also available for easy download, which explains the process and the terms and conditions of the TicketBust Service and Money Back Guarantee.
+- Sign the TicketBust Engagement Letter also available for easy download, which explains the process and the terms and conditions of the TicketBust Service and Service Fee Refund.
 Additionally, in California, in order to contest a traffic ticket, the court requires you to post bail for a Trial by Written Declaration.
 Therefore, he also had to include a bail check*, made out to the court.

 - The last step was to include a check for the TicketBust service.